-This document organizes the interfaces, services, activities, etc. that are involved in management in OGSA, including management within OGSA and the management of the OGSA infrastructure.
+13 This document organizes the interfaces, services, activities, etc. that are involved in management 14 in OGSA, including both management within OGSA and the management of the OGSA

+15 infrastructure.
 Its targets are the CMM-WG gap analysis and the OGSA spec.

-[To the OGSA-WG: this document will contain the results the gap analysis being done in the CMM-WG.
-However, most of its current contents (mostly an introduction), provide a management framework for OGSA, plus definitions, that can be added to the resource management sections of the OGSA spec.
+16 [To the OGSA-WG: this document will contain the results of the gap analysis being done in the the OGSA spec.
 Also, it is hoped that its contents can help the discussions in the OGSA-WG.
-For instance, at times people have asked about "management", which means many things in OGSA, or talked about "resources" and "resource managers", which have never been clearly defined.]
+For instance, at times people have asked about "management", which means many things in OGSA,